Nick Crama

 Copied!

-Mr. Crama has advised Dutch and foreign investment managers, asset managers, pension funds, insurance companies, banks, family offices and REITs, specializing in direct and indirect real estate, infrastructure and debt investments.
-He has deep knowledge of Dutch, Luxembourg and pan-European tax as it relates to structuring investment funds and transactions.
+Mr. Crama has advised Dutch and foreign investment managers, asset managers, pension funds, insurance companies, banks, family offices, and real estate investment trusts, specializing in direct and indirect real estate, infrastructure, and debt investments.
+He has great knowledge of Dutch, Luxembourgian, and pan-European tax as it relates to structuring investment funds and transactions.
+Additionally, Mr. Crama works on tax matters related to the entire investment cycle, including transfer pricing, compliance, reporting, tax (risk) management, and vendor assistance.

 Furthermore, Mr. Crama developed methodologies to shape and enhance tax fund due diligence and structuring processes.
-He was also part of the Dutch leadership team responsible for developing and executing Deloitte’s overall strategy for the investment management industry and attracting and developing talent.
+He was also part of the Dutch leadership team responsible for developing and implementing Deloitte’s overall strategy for the investment management industry and attracting and developing talent.

 Insights By This Professional